Cat-Scratch-Feev/trivia-feev/README.md

 ## Features
 ---
-- Full user authentification including secure password managment.
+- Full user authentication including secure password management.

+- A large number of categories to choose from!

+- A leaderboard to see how you stack up against the competition!

 - And more!

 ## Future Features
 ---
+- Scratch-Card daily reward program!
+Earn random feev-tokens by logging in each day!

+- Unlockable rewards!
+When you earn feev-tokens, you work towards unlocks like site themes and username decorations.

 ## Link to Live Page
 ---